New perspectives for Israel-Palestine: a roadmap for global justice in the 21st century

 Today’s world appears more immersed than ever in a cycle of change, as opposed to the last 50 years.
 New actors, especially in the private sphere, compete with nation-states, while multilateral organizations address the need for reform.

 Can changes in the global power configurations also shape this conflict?
-What can we expect from third states, the United Nations or those countries that identify as Arab?
+What can we expect from third states, including Arab states, or international actors like the United Nations?
 How does a chronic problem like that of the Israel and Palestine conflict influence the surrounding region’s status quo?

 The parallax of the two-state solution and the pressing need for a common state